 There are no specific regulations and/or laws that apply to leases for the particular categories of real estate of industrial, offices, retail or hotels.

 Leases commonly provide that the lease is immediately terminable on the event of a tenant's insolvency; however, there is no statutory legislation deeming this to be the case.
-Where a tenant is insolvent, it may have an ability to disclaim a lease, depending on the winding up process adopted (effectively bringing it to an end).
+Where a tenant is insolvent, they may have an ability to disclaim a lease, depending on the winding-up process adopted (effectively bringing it to an end).

-There are three forms of security that are commonly required by a landlord to protect against failure by a tenant to meet its obligations:
+The following forms of security can be provided to a landlord to protect against a failure by the tenant to meet their obligations:

-If a landlord permits a tenant to remain in occupation of the premises after the expiry or earlier termination of the lease, the occupation is deemed a periodic tenancy and the lease may be terminated by either party giving 20 working days' notice to the other.
-The terms of the periodic tenancy will be the same as the terms of the lease.
+If a landlord permits a tenant to remain in occupation of the premises after the expiry or earlier termination of the lease, the occupation is deemed a periodic tenancy on the same terms as the lease.
+It may be terminated by either party giving 20 working days' notice.

-A landlord should clearly communicate with the tenant to ensure that it leaves on the expiry date of the lease.
+A landlord should clearly communicate with the tenant to ensure that they leave on the expiry date of the lease.
 If necessary, the landlord may need to serve formal notice of the expiry date.
 Following the expiry date, the landlord is entitled to enter the premises and change the locks if need be.

-A landlord may terminate a lease where the tenant is in default under the lease and fails to remedy the default after receiving notice from the landlord to do so.
+The following events typically give the landlord and the tenant a right to terminate the lease (under general contract terms and any applicable legislation):where the tenant is in default under the lease and fails to remedy the default after receiving notice from the landlord to do so.
 The most common reason for default is the tenant's failure to pay rent or outgoings.
 The tenant may also be in breach of other obligations under the lease, such as failing to comply with its maintenance obligations.
-A tenant becoming insolvent or going into receivership or liquidation is also typically a default.
+A tenant becoming insolvent or going into receivership or liquidation is also typically a default;

 A tenant may be forced to leave the premises if they are in default of the lease terms.
 The Property Law Act 2007 (PLA) sets out the process that must be followed before a commercial tenant can be evicted, and the lease formally terminated.